woocommerce/woocommerce-blocks/readme.txt

 - Fix - Disable HTML editing on dynamic blocks which have no content.
 - Fix - Hide background opacity control in Featured Product settings if there is no background image.
 - Fix - Reduce CSS specificity to make styling easier.
+- Fix - Fix author access to API for handpicked products block.

 = 2.2.1 - 2019-07-04 =